Copyleaks/Python-Plagiarism-Checker/README.md

 </ul>
 <h3>Register and Get Your API Key</h3>
  <p>To use the Copyleaks SDK you need to have a Copyleaks account.
 The registration to Copyleaks is free of charge and quick. <a href="https://copyleaks.com/Account/Register">Signup</a> and confirm your account to finalize your registration.</p>
  <p>Now, you can generate your personal API key.
-Do so by loging into your <a href="https://api.copyleaks.com/Home/Dashboard">dashboard</a>, and under 'Access Keys' you will be able to see and generate your API keys.</p>
+Do so by logging into your <a href="https://api.copyleaks.com/Home/Dashboard">dashboard</a>, and under 'Access Keys' you will be able to see and generate your API keys.</p>
  <p>For more information check out our <a href="https://api.copyleaks.com/Guides/HowToUse">API guide</a>.</p>
 <h3>Example</h3>
 <p><a href="https://github.com/Copyleaks/Python-Plagiarism-Checker/blob/master/copyleaks/main.py">Main.py</a> will show you how to scan for plagiarism in the URL: 'http://python.com'.
 All you have to do is to update the following line with your email and API key: